• Skip to primary navigation

 Jeera Rice Ingredients

-• Basmati Rice : Use aged Basmati Rice.
-Basmati rice is the recommended rice for this recipe.
+• Basmati Rice : Basmati rice is the recommended rice for this recipe.
 However, if you run short of Basmati rice, we can use regular rice.
 I have tried with India Gate Dubar / Super, Kohinoor, Daawat and all turned out to be good.

-• Jeera : The flavour of this rice recipe comes from Jeera.
-Apart from adding favour, Jeera aids in digestion as well.
-Do not use ground Jeera.
+• Cumin Seeds – Jeera : The flavor of this rice recipe comes from Jeera.
+Apart from adding flavur, Jeera aids in digestion as well.

 • Spices : I have used bay leaf, green cardamom, cloves, star anise in this recipe.
 Javitri (mace) is optional.
-Add saffron or turmeric if you want colored or a varied flavour of it.
+Add saffron or turmeric if you want colored or a varied flavor of it.
+You can even add black cardamom.

 1.One pot Jeera Rice / Jeera Pulao

-This One Pot Jeera Rice is quick to make also perfect to suit for begineers and bachelors who dont want to spend much time in the kitchen.
-In this method all the spices are added along with basmati rice including jeera and cook together either in pressure cooker or one pot.
-I prefer pressure cooker or instant for this as its easy and quick.
+This One Pot Jeera Rice is quick to make also perfect to suit for begineers and bachelors who don’t want to spend much time in the kitchen.
+In this method all the spices are added along with basmati rice then a tempering is done with cumin seeds and green chili.
+I prefer pressure cooker or instant pot when I am pressed for time as its easy and quick.

 • Pressure cooker method: This is the method I have given below with accurate measures for water and rice.
 The cooked Jeera Rice in this method is also called jeera pulao.